 I hate ‘about’ pages.
 I don’t like talking about myself, and “who I am” changes every 5 minutes.
 But you didn’t ask.
 You want to know who I am so you can decide whether or not to trust me.
 I’ll oblige.
 This time.
 Because I like your face.

 Who am I?

 My name is Angel Stone.
 I am a fitness professional: trainer for Nike, master instructor, and group exercise coach.
 I also run fast.
 That’s the athlete/motivator side of me.
 In 2014, I quit my job and sold everything I owned to travel the world.
 That’s the solo traveler/dream chaser side of me.
 My goal is share, educate, and elevate.
 That’s the creator/lover side of me.

 I started Fit & Hungry to fill a void in the fitness industry.
 Everywhere I turned there was a half-naked person telling me I could only eat boiled chicken and broccoli.
 Meanwhile back at the ranch, I was crushing my fitness goals and still eating ice cream.
 So I created a space for people who want a healthy balance of fitness gains and dessert.

 Today, Fit & Hungry is the fitness side of me, plus all the others.
 It’s a resource and a good friend.
+Fit & Hungry is a tribe of dope queens.
 Welcome home.

 Angel Stone is the real deal.
 Her ability to inspire, guide and educate others is world class.
 She is a fitness powerhouse, delivering challenging workouts wrapped in inspirational messages and random dance breaks.
 She is famous for her ability to know exactly what you need, whether it’s an extra set of pushups or an encouraging text message.